pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 **Replica1 node:** IP: 3.16.21.58 (hot standby server that are read-only)

 **Install PostgreSQL Server**

 The first step is to install PostgreSQL on the Primary and both the Replica nodes.

-**Note:** You need to install the same version of PostgreSQL on all three nodes for logical replication.
+**NOTE:** You need to install the same version of PostgreSQL on all three nodes for logical replication.

 First log into your server via SSH.
 Follow below command for Postgres installation.